 The Court conceived of the right to truth as expansive, including knowledge of the causes and circumstances of rights violations.
 The Court also required that the location of disappeared persons be part of the information proffered.
 Additionally, any limitation on access to archives would only be permissible to protect witnesses and victim-survivors.

 In apparent compliance with the high court’s ruling, the Colombian Government decreed that the National Prosecutor’s Office and the Justice and Peace Courts should seek out complete confessions and investigate their veracity, including the location of the victims’ bodies and an identification of all disappeared persons.
 The government further decreed that these authorities ensure that the victims be permitted to participate in criminal proceedings and be guaranteed reparations.
 However, the government also may have reinstated some of the provisions the Constitutional Court had held as unconstitutional.
-For example, Decree 3391 has been interpreted as reestablishing the allowance for time spent by demobilized persons in the concentration zone to be discounted from their prison sentence, which provision was invalidated by the Constitutional Court.
+For example, Decree 3391 has been interpreted allowing time spent by demobilized persons in the concentration zone to be deducted from their prison sentence.

 The lack of prosecutorial training and preparation was compounded by the fact that the majority of demobilized fighters were eligible for amnesty under the scheme of Law 418.
 Of the more than 30,000 fighters who demobilized between November 2003 and mid-2006, only 2695 declared an interest in applying for benefits.
 Only a portion of those provided accurate identifying information allowing them to be located in order to participate in the voluntary deposition process.